Back to Faculty & Staff

 About

-Dr. Geoffrey Greif is a Distinguished University Professor at the University of Maryland School of Social Work where he has worked since 1984.
+Dr. Geoffrey Greif is a Distinguished University Professor at the University of Maryland School of Social Work where he has worked since 1984 and where he teaches in the MSW and doctoral program.
 He was Associate Dean from 1996 to 2007.
 He received his MSW from the University of Pennsylvania and his PhD from the Columbia University School of Social Work.
-He is the author of more than 150 journal articles and book chapters and fifteen books including four that are co-edited.
-These include: When Parents Kidnap (co-authored with Dr. Rebecca Hegar); Single Fathers; Beating the Odds: Raising academically successful African American males (written with Drs.
+He is the author of more than 170 journal articles and book chapters and fifteen books including four that are co-edited.
+These include: When Parents Kidnap (co-authored with Dr. Rebecca Hegar); Beating the Odds: Raising academically successful African American males (written with Drs.
 Freeman Hrabowski and Ken Maton); Overcoming the Odds: Raising academically successful African American young women (written with Hrabowski, Maton, and Monica Greene); and Group work with populations at risk (co-edited with Dr. Carolyn Knight).

 Read Dr. Greif's Blog at Psychology Today